venkatachalamlab/OpenAutoScope-v2/documentation/installation.md

   Note: replace `3.x.x.xx` in this command with the version of the SDK you downloaded.

 ## Arduino Software
+ - Make sure to deactivate your antivirus or make an exception for Arduino during the installation.
+(Ignore this if you do not use an antivirus)
  - Visit [Arduino](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE) and download the latest release for Windows
  - Run the installer and follow on-screen steps to complete the installation.
  - Run 'Arduino IDE', and select 'Install' if asked to install "Arduino USB Driver".